-Welcome to the Digital Database of the Hidden Galleries Project
+Welcome to the Digital Archive of the Hidden Galleries Project

-2. The database entries give the full archival reference for materials and provide links to the relevant archive webpages (where available) or the contact details of the archive.
-In order to access the full materials, researchers should approach the relevant archival institution.
+How to use the collection?
+The entries give a full archival reference for materials and provide links to the relevant archive webpages (where available) or the contact details of the archive.
+In order to access the full materials, researchers will need to approach the relevant archival institution.
 When referencing the written materials or the images in this digital collection please use the Bibliographical citations at the end of each entry.
 As of April 2019, the archive contains materials from the following institutions:

-If you would like to contribute an entry to the Hidden Galleries Database please email:
+If you have any queries regarding the material or want to contribute to the Hidden Galleries digital collection please email: